4l3xBB/Cyb3rBook/content/001 SCRIPTING/IFS.md

 > $ echo ~+  # → $PWD
 > $ echo ~-  # → $OLDPWD
 > ```
-> Note that one `$` char preceding a string introduce differente types of expansion like the following ones
+> Note that one `$` char preceding a string introduce different types of expansion like the following ones
 >
 > - **Parameter Expansion** →
 > ```bash